About the Department

 The Department of Psychology at Northwestern University was founded in 1909.
 Our department is a group of eminent faculty - scholars and teachers - who make major contributions to the field by helping to shape the base of knowledge, academic literature, and training of both undergraduate and graduate students of psychology.

-Our department consists of five areas that span the major foci of contemporary psychological inquiry: Clinical Psychology, Cognitive Psychology, Brain, Behavior and Cognition, Personality and Health, and Social Psychology.
+Our department consists of five areas that span the major foci of contemporary psychological inquiry: Clinical Psychology, Cognitive Psychology, Brain, Behavior and Cognition, Personality, Development and Health, and Social Psychology.

 Students can explore psychology through our courses and one of our programs: